 This course will provide students with an introduction to C++ programming, Object Oriented Programming paradigm and application development.
 Students will learn fundamental programming concepts including classes and objects, control structures, loops, arrays, and exception handling.
-Upon
+Upon successful completion, students will be able to create and utilize C++ classes as well as write independent programs.
+Prerequisite: CIS126

-CIS 215L - Object-Oriented Programming with C++ LAB
+CIS 215L - Object-Oriented Programming with C++ LAB 1 semester credit hour

 The purpose of this lab course is to provide the students with additional hands-on practice in developing sound fundamental programming skills.
 In addition, field trips to appropriate employer sites as well as industry guest speakers, if available, will be provided during this class.
+Co-requisite: CIS215